wazuh/wazuh-documentation/source/user-manual/certificates.rst

 Certificates deployment
 =======================

-In the :ref:`installation guide <installation_guide>`, the Wazuh cert tool has been used to create certificates, but any other certificates creation method, for example using `OpenSSL <https://www.openssl.org/>`_, can be used.
-This tool can be downloaded here: `wazuh-certs-tool.sh <https://packages-dev.wazuh.com/4.3/wazuh-certs-tool.sh>`_.
+In the :ref:`installation guide <installation_guide>`, the Wazuh certs tool has been used to create certificates, but any other certificates creation method, for example using `OpenSSL <https://www.openssl.org/>`_, can be used.

+The Wazuh certs tool can be downloaded here: `wazuh-certs-tool.sh <https://packages-dev.wazuh.com/4.3/wazuh-certs-tool.sh>`_.

-There are three kinds of certificates needed for the installation
+There are three kinds of certificates needed for the installation:

 - ``root-ca``: This certificate is the one in charge of signing the rest of the certificates.